chrisj42/CharacterReplacer/README.md

 1. You import your model(s) into unreal
 1. You set up a quick interface with CharacterReplacer to register your avatar(s).

+---

-## Obtaining The Player Rigs and a Test Avatar
+## 1. Obtaining The Player Rigs

 Re-rigging a model can be complex, and obtaining the armature to rig to can also take time; but it shouldn't be anything unusual to someone who has replaced rigged models in other games before.
 There are many guides out there and many communities which will help.